digitaldrummerj/sails-tutorial/src/chapters/chapter12-connecting-database.md

     connections.js
     ```

-1. Find the Postgres section and change the url to process.env.DATABASE_url
+1. Find the Postgres section and change the url to process.env.DATABASE_url .
+Heroku automatically created this environment variable for you when you created the database.

     ```javascript
     url: process.env.DATABASE_URL,